Tips for the day/night before GRE test day

 Do I need to know which schools I want to send my scores to that day?
 How many schools can I pick?

 The GRE has a feature called Score Select, which allows you to send your scores–for free–to as many as four schools.
 It also allows you–again for free–to send your scores from GRE test day or scores from all the GRE tests you’ve taken in the last five years, assuming you’ve taken the GRE more than once.
-You will get this option at the end of the test.
+You will get this option to send GRE scores by school at the end of the test.

 Do I need to know the codes of the schools I’m applying to?
 Or will that be provided?